silverbullettechnology/tdsdr-build/README.md

    install the ZC702 BSP downloaded in step 1, and test your Xilinx license and software dependencies before continuing with the SDRDC build.
 A Xilinx guide to the process is [UG976](http://www.xilinx.com/support/documentation/sw_manuals/petalinux2013_04/ug976-petalinux-installation.pdf).
+   No special steps should be necessary if you have installed

 Building Images